We are going to begin this sermon by turning to II Corinthians 13:5, which is one of those scriptures that we know pretty well.

 Paul is expressing here the same fact as James 2:14.
 In Paul's statement love is the work motivated by a living faith.
 Without the work of love, his faith was useless.
 It was dead.

 In my previous sermon I laid a foundation for this message by showing that a fairly large percentage of people calling themselves Christian do not agree that what God says in the Bible regarding specific doctrines is all that important, let alone doing the works of Christian living.
 Now put plainly, they simply do not believe many of the statements the Bible makes.
 Put in another way, that like Adam and Eve, they are lifting themselves up to the level of God, feeling that they are free to change what has been said in order to meet their own personal criteria.
-Put yet another way, the Serpent said to Eve, "You shall be as gods, knowing good and evil."
+Put yet another way, the serpent said to Eve, "You shall be as gods, knowing good and evil."

-As the sermon ended I was quoting from an article titled "Unbelieving Born Agains," written by Gene Edward Veith, in which he quotes results drawn from a recent George Barna poll of born-again Christians.
+As the sermon ended I was quoting from an article entitled "Unbelieving Born Agains," written by Gene Edward Veith, in which he quotes results drawn from a recent George Barna poll of born-again Christians.

 If large percentages of born-agains do not have faith in what God says, what pray tell are going to be the works that come from whatever faith they do possess, because what we believe will produce works?
 This is why it is critical that we believe the right thing.
 It takes belief in the right thing to produce the right works.
 The more false things that are mixed with true things, the intensity and the purity of the works are going to be commensurate.
 They are going to drop.